adamcegielka/Portfolio/README.md

-## Welcome 👋  I'm Junior Software Tester
+## Welcome 👋

-I am a Junior Software Tester with strong attention to detail.
+I'm a Junior Software Tester with strong attention to detail.
 I like new challenges, which made me want to learn more and more about this domain and improve my skills daily.

 ### 🛠 &nbsp; Testing tools that I use